benjaminsnorris/bennorris.com/_posts/2023-09-08-living-in-reality.md

 - mental health
 ---

-My life is filled with impossible contractions.
+My life is filled with impossible contradictions.
 This week brought one of those to the forefront for me.

 ***